netdata/netdata/src/health/guides/net/1m_received_traffic_overflow.md

 ﻿### Understand the alert

 Network interfaces are categorized primarily on the bandwidth they can operate (1 Gbps, 10 Gbps, etc).
 High network utilization occurs when the volume of data on a network link approaches the capacity of the link.
-Netdata agent calculates the average outbound utilization for a specific network interface over the last minute.
+Netdata Agent calculates the average outbound utilization for a specific network interface over the last minute.
 High outbound utilization increases latency and packet loss because packet bursts are buffered

 This alarm may indicate either network congestion or malicious activity.